NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 - 1 in 5 adults with visible blood in the urine and 1 in 12 adults with non-visible blood in the urine are subsequently discovered to have bladder cancer

-- Children with blood in the urine rarely have cancer - they usually have infection in the bladder or kidney inflammation (nephritis).
+- children with blood in the urine rarely have cancer - they usually have infection in the bladder or inflammation of their kidneys (nephritis)

 What should I expect when I visit my GP?